 Foundations of mathematics, particularly those concepts common to the mathematics curriculum of elementary schools.
 Explores the processes of abstraction, symbolic representation, notational manipulation and modeling in all arithmetic contexts; examines non-arithmetic topics such as geometry, probability, statistics, algebra, and programming concepts.
 May not be taken on a pass/no credit basis.
-P: MATH 281; may be taken concurrently
+P: Full admission to the Education program, concurrent enrollment with MATH 281 and EDUC 324 Fall and Spring.